researchecon/lunpide/research.md

 <ul>
 <li>The Food and Economic Crises: Impact on Food Security and Agriculture in Cambodia (2014), in Surviving the Global Financial and Economic Downturn: The Cambodian Experience, Hossein Jalilian, Sothorn Kem, Glenda Reyes, Kimsun Tong (eds.)
 (Singapore: Institute of Southeast Asian Studies). </li>

-<li> Irregular Migration from Cambodia: Characteristics, Challenges, and Regulatory Ap¬proach (2011), Philippine Journal of Development 38(70) 1-25, with Vutha Hing and Dalis Phan. </li>
+<li> Irregular Migration from Cambodia: Characteristics, Challenges, and Regulatory Ap¬proach (2011), Philippine Journal of Development 38(70) 1-25, with Vutha Hing and Dalis Phan. <a href= "https://dirp4.pids.gov.ph/webportal/CDN/PUBLICATIONS/pidspjd11-cambodia.pdf"> [link] </a>

 <p><b>Other research reports</b></p>